 Another service that 3(16) fiduciaries provide is handling of the entire loan, hardship, and distribution process, from receiving the initial request to monitoring repayments and any defaults.
-Additionally, this may include reviewing and rendering decisions regarding all participant and beneficiary claims, or managing all aspects of full or partial plan terminations and abandoned or frozen plans.
+Additionally, this may include reviewing and rendering decisions regarding all saver and beneficiary claims or managing all aspects of full or partial plan terminations and abandoned or frozen plans.

 If you’re a small business interested in setting up a retirement plan for your employees—a choice that can net significant tax savings—then you need to pick the provider who will meet your company’s unique needs.
 While some small businesses may be happy to shoulder the cost of plan administration, not every small business can.

 However, the complexity of plan administration does not have to be a barrier to offering a retirement benefit.

 In addition to providing recordkeeping services, Vestwell is one of the only providers that also offers comprehensive 3(16) plan administrative services.
 Every service listed in this article is offered by Vestwell, some of them uniquely so.
 By combining technology with best-in-class retirement plans, Vestwell has created programs that are more accessible, more efficient, and less expensive.